ansible-collections/servicenow.itsm/README.md

 Prepare the release:
 - Make sure your fork is up to date: `git checkout main && git pull && git fetch upstream && git merge upstream/main`.
 - Run `ansible-playbook scripts/prepare_release.yml`.
 The playbook tries to generate the next minor release automatically, but you can also set the version explicitly with `--extra-vars "version=$VERSION"`.
 You *will* have to set the version explicitly when publishing a new major release.
-- Push the created release branch to your GitHub repo (`git push --set-upstream origin prepare_$VERSION_release`) and open a pull request for the review.
+- Push the created release branch to your GitHub repo (`git push --set-upstream origin prepare_$VERSION_release`) and open a pull request for review.

 Push the release:
 - After the PR has been merged, make sure your fork is up to date: `git checkout main && git pull && git fetch upstream && git merge upstream/main`.